The UWW Physics Major and Minor

 - Two year transfer: Students in this program will complete the prerequisite courses for admission into a college of engineering in their first two years at UW-Whitewater.
 They may then choose to transfer to the engineering school of their choice.

 - Four year degree: Students in this program will complete a B.S. degree in Physics: Engineering Emphasis and usually a minor in Mathematics.

 - 3-2 program: Students have the option of completing 3 years of work at UW-Whitewater and 2 years of work at UW-Madison or at UW-Milwaukee.
 In return they earn a B.S. degree in Physics: Engineering Emphasis from UW-Whitewater and a B.S. degree in Engineering (either Civil, Electrical, Industrial, Materials, or Mechanical) from UW-Madison or UW-Milwaukee.
 Please see our 3-2 agreement page.

 We have assembled a table of course requirements for each of the four major emphases.
 You can also click on the emphasis names above to view a sample four year plan for each.
 The department Course Rotation is available on the web or in printed form at the department office to help you plan which courses you wish to take in the future.
 You may also explore the Undergraduate Catalog, where you will find additional information about the above four emphases as well as other programs for which physics faculty provide advising:

 - Physical Science Minor

-The UWW Registrar has sample Academic Advising Reports (AR) for each of the Physics Major Emphases and Physics minors.
-The sample AR shows in detail all of the requirements needed for the chosen degree.
+The UWW Registrar has sample Academic Advising Reports (AAR) for each of the Physics Major Emphases and Physics minors.
+The sample AAR shows in detail all of the requirements needed for the chosen degree.